djordjemilenkovic/Whack-A-Mole/README.md

-Desktop version of the game Whack-a-mole, implemented using Java and Swing.
+Desktop version of the game Whack-a-mole, implemented using Java and AWT.